-That did not deter me or the others who were there but this was not a day for lingering, especially with a wind that could knock you.
+That did not deter me or the others who were there, but this was not a day for lingering, especially with a wind that could knock you.
 Still, the tower dating from the reign of Queen Victoria was explored before I started to descend along Offa’s Dyke Path.
 Conditions underfoot were greasy enough for walking poles to prove unable to halt a muddy tumble.
-After that, more careful travel was in order but my surefootedness was not guaranteed even then.
+After that, more careful travel was in order, yet my sure-footedness was not guaranteed even then.

 Even with plains abutting the eastern and western edges of the chain of hills, it still was possible to make images that could make one believe that it was more extensive than it was.
 There was so much scope for that choosing photos for this trip report was an exercise in itself.
 All the while, the afternoon was edging towards its end so I needed to think about getting to Mold before it got too dark.
 Before that, I had plenty of moments full of uninterrupted quiet and had ensured that by continuing from Moel Famau to Moel Dywyll after seeing a sizeable group of walkers taking a route that I might have taken.
 Peaceful wandering was what I sought and there was plenty of that so it often does no harm to let others decide some things for you.

-After Moel Dywyll, I found the bridleway that start me on my descent.
-However, greasy ground proved to be my undoing as I endured my second muddy stumble of the day.
-That cause some muttering about my falling into a somewhat carefree mood but this was the last of these and I continued on my way without anyone seeing my blundering and with added care in spite of the alluring late evening sunshine.
+After Moel Dywyll, I found the bridleway that started me on my descent.
+However, greasy ground turned out to be my undoing as I endured my second muddy stumble of the day.
+That caused some muttering about my falling into a somewhat carefree mood, but this was the last of these and I continued on my way without anyone seeing my blundering and with added care in spite of the alluring late evening sunshine.
 The shelter afforded by the valley was all the more appreciated as I passed Garth and two reservoirs on my way to Pentre.